- Who can examine the practical component and what guidance is available for them?

 The examiner can be a teacher in the centre who is suitably qualified in Food and Nutrition.
 Ideally, the teacher should not be the candidates’ class teacher but another Food and Nutrition teacher.

-The Practical Test Handbook provides clear, detailed marking guidance and examples, which are vital for the marking of the practical component and the internal moderation of the component within each centre.
-This can be downloaded from School Support Hub.
+The Practical Test Handbook contains important guidance and examples for the marking of the practical component and the internal moderation of the component within each centre.
+It can be downloaded from School Support Hub.

 Can candidates sit the Planning Session on different days?

 All candidates at a centre sit the Planning Session on the same day.
-The centre should then provide sufficient equipment for candidates to cook in the Practical Test approximately one week after the Planning Session, but there can be more than one Practical Test session so that all candidates have access to equipment.
+The candidates then sit the Practical Test approximately one week after the Planning Session.
+If necessary, there can be more than one Practical Test session so that all candidates have access to equipment.

 Can candidates use the internet as a source of information in the Planning Session?

-The Planning Session should be held under examination conditions and be treated as a formal written examination, with all the correct procedures in place for such an examination.
+The Planning Session should be held under examination conditions and be treated as a written examination.

-The internet must not be used as a resource during the Planning Session but students may print out recipes from the internet during lesson time and add them to a recipe folder which they can use during the Planning Session.
-Students may use folders of their own, or downloaded, recipes which they have built up during the Food and Nutrition course, as well as recipe books, but they must not include notes.
+The internet must not be used as a resource during the Planning Session.
+Students may print out recipes from the internet during lesson time and add them to a recipe folder which they can use during the Planning Session.
+Students may use folders of recipes that they have built up during the Food and Nutrition course, as well as recipe books, but they must not include notes.

 Photographs of the candidates’ final dishes and serving table are compulsory.
-Photographs or videos of the candidates themselves, or the dishes being prepared, should not be provided.
+Photographs or videos of the candidates themselves should not be provided.
 The Practical Test Handbook gives further details regarding photographs.

-Ideally the school should buy and supply all of the ingredients.
-Unusual or specialist ingredients can be brought in by the candidates, but a note will need to be made of this.
-Any items brought in should be checked to ensure they are correct according to the Shopping List.
+Ideally the centre should buy and supply all of the ingredients.
+Unusual or specialist ingredients can be brought in by the candidates, but a note will need to be made of this in the Supervisor's Report.
+Any items brought in by the candidates should be checked to ensure they are correct according to the Shopping List.

 Ingredients should not be brought from home ready-prepared.